hrossman/pymsm/paper.md

 ## Estimation

 ### Cox transition-specific hazard models
-The estimation procedure for the hazard functions that define the multi-state model can be chosen by the user.
+The estimation procedure for the hazard functions that defines the multi-state model can be chosen by the user.
 For example, if Cox models are adopted, where each transition $j \rightarrow j'$ consists of transition-specific unspecified baseline hazard function $\lambda_{0j,j'}(\cdot)$ and a transition-specific vector of regression coefficients $\beta_{j,j'}$, i.e.,
 $$
 \lambda_{j,j'}(t|Z) = \lambda_{0j,j'}(t) \exp(Z^T \beta_{j,j'}) \, ,
 $$
 the estimation procedure is straightforward.
 Specifically, under transition-specific semi-parametric Cox models, we can easily deal with right censoring and competing events based on the approach of Andersen & Keiding [@Andersen:1991].
-Namely, maximization of the partial likelihood function in terms of all the involved  Cox models is done by maximizing the partial likelihood of each transition separately, and temporarily treating competing events as censoring.
-Thus, we use the standard partial likelihood estimators of $\beta_{j,j'}$ [@Klein:2006] and Breslow estimator of $\Lambda_{0j,j'}(t)=\int_0^t \lambda_{0j,j'}(u)du$ [@Breslow:1972].
+Namely, maximization of the partial likelihood function in terms of all the involved  Cox models is done by maximizing the partial-likelihood of each transition separately, and temporarily treating competing events as censoring.
+Thus, we use the standard partial-likelihood estimators of $\beta_{j,j'}$ [@Klein:2006] and Breslow estimator of $\Lambda_{0j,j'}(t)=\int_0^t \lambda_{0j,j'}(u)du$ [@Breslow:1972].
 Another important issue is left truncation which occurs at each transition that is not the origin state of the subject's path.
 Bias due to left truncation is eliminated by using the well-known risk-set correction [@Klein:2006].
 Recurrent events, which occurs when subjects visit the same state multiple times, are accommodated by the robust standard errors [@Andersen:1982].

-Based on the estimates of the regression coefficients and the cumulative baseline hazard functions all the distribution functions above can be estimated by replacing the integrals with sums over the observed failure times, and any unknown parameter is replaced by its estimator.
+Based on the estimates of the regression coefficients and the cumulative baseline hazard functions, all the distribution functions above can be estimated by replacing the integrals with sums over the observed failure times, and any unknown parameter is replaced by its estimator.
 Specifically, let $\tau_{j^*,j}$ be the largest observed event time of transition $j^* \rightarrow j$.
 Then,
 \begin{equation}
     \begin{gathered}
 \widehat{\Pr} (J_N=j | J_C=j^*,Z(0)=Z) \\